marcelriedel/JatSinForm/README.md

 Currently **JatSinForm** is tailored (article-design, css-styles, typesetting classes, assets) to the highly standardized journals published by the German Archaeological Institute.
 But, it might be - at least partly - adaptable to other journal (or book) designs.

-The html-views (=>renderAsViewer.js) are not fully implemented yet.
 The JATS-XML documents (of the German Archaeological Institute) are created by independant tool chains (e.g. [TagToolWizard](https://github.com/pBxr/TagTool_WiZArd) and/or InDesign-workflows).

 ## Prerequisites